Where to Put a Washer/Dryer When You're Short on Space

 We've all ogled them.
 Those lovely laundry rooms like you see on Pinterest.
 The ones that are bigger and better equipped than my entire galley-style kitchen.
-It's definitely great to have a dedicated room of your home just for washing clothes.
-But what happens if you simply don't have the square footage?
-If you're living in an apartment, townhome, or a smaller-sized house, you'll be faced with a dilemma -- where to put your laundry facilities for the best use of space.
-Here are some important considerations to look at before you hire a handyman to hook up your washer and dryer.
+It's definitely great to have a dedicated room just for washing clothes.
+But what happens when you simply don't have the square footage?
+If you're living in an apartment, townhome, or smaller-sized house, you are faced with a dilemma -- where to put your laundry facilities for the best use of space.
+Here are 5 important considerations to look at before you hire a handyman to hook up your washer and dryer.

 Consider These 5 Esssential Points

-- Your first consideration should be where you will have sufficient space.
+- First, determine where you will have sufficient space.
 Remember that as well as room for your washer and dryer, you'll need clearance -- room to open appliance doors and remove clothing without banging into walls or passersby.
 A little extra elbow room to squeeze in a laundry sink, a shelf for folding clean clothes, and storage drawers or cabinets for cleaning supplies would be a definite plus.

-- Determine whether your dryer can be stacked on top of your front-loading washer with the help of wall brackets.
+- Figure out whether your dryer can be stacked on top of your front-loading washer with the help of wall brackets.
 If so, that will save you a sizable chunk of floor space.

 - Next on the list is a connection to water pipes and drainage.
 That's a big reason why a laundry in the kitchen or bathroom -- both "wet rooms" with access to plumbing lines close at hand -- is so popular.

-- You will need a handy way to vent the dryer out of doors.
-And if you make the effort to save energy by hanging your clothing and linens to dry, a clothesline is a must, too.
+- You will need a handy way to vent the dryer out of doors (unless you buy one of the new ventless dryers).
+And if you make the admirable effort to save energy by hanging your clothing and linens to dry, a clothesline is a must, too.